 Noth must have really enjoyed his introductory psychology course.
 In addition to this second use of the duck-rabbit (see Note from December 2009, above), he also did a cartoon based on Boring's figure alone (right), as well as one based on Walter Mischel's famous "Marshmallow Experiment" (left).

 Note added July 17, 2017: Here's an interesting "live real-life" view of the duck-rabbit, posted by "wyattoil" to the imgur image-posting website.
-The "duck" seems to be some sort of heron.
 Thanks to Jonathan Ellis, a philosopher at UC Santa Cruz, for pointing this one out.
+I originally thought that the "duck" was some sort of heron, and I was close.
+Note added July 23, 2018: Everett Criss, an engineering student at UC San Diego, has suggested that it might be a kookaburra.
+Note added March 29, 2020: Christo Norden-Powers, who lives in Australia, confirmed that the bird is, indeed, a kookaburra, a species of kingfisher.

 Note added September 2, 2017: Here's another "real-life" duck-rabbit (this time a duck), found on NEJM Journal Watch, on a blog concerning HIV treatments written by Paul E. Sax, a professor at Harvard Medical School (he also included the duck-rabbit "graph" illustrated above -- both apropos of nothing in the blog that I can tell.
 I thank Jorgen Dyrstad for sharing this image with me.